All Episodes

 So what was the need for you to write a recommendation?

-Well, we were asked our opinion, uh, and when we expressed it, which was consistent with uh the uh memorandum and letter we wrote.
+Well, we were asked our opinion, and when we expressed it, which was consistent with the memorandum and letter we wrote, I felt comfortable, and I guess the Deputy Attorney General did too, in providing that information in writing.

-Oh, so the President asked me, all right.
+Oh, so the president asked me.

-This gets monotonous.
+All right, this gets monotonous.

-So the President asked me to do something and to give a recommendation.
+So the president asked me to do something and to give a recommendation.

 Didn't tell me what the recommendation should be, but I gave him my recommendation as he asked.

-It was getting really assinate.
+It was getting really assigned.

 He recused himself from the Russian probe over DOJ stipulation on campaign involvement.